dmbarbour/wikilon/docs/AwelonLang.md

         type Object = Request → (Response * Object)

-However, in context of static type analysis, the response type should ideally depend upon the request.
-This allows requests to represent 'method calls' with distinct behavior and return type.
-Further, to model imperative objects will additionally require a monadic effect type, supporting permitting interaction with an external environment.

-We could develop a specialized type model where we describe an object's interface with a record of method types.
-Each method would have a request-effect-response type, monadic effects optional.
-And we'd need to ensure method selection is static.
-Alternatively, good support for existential types or dependent types could solve this.
+However, in context of static type analysis, we ideally want 'requests' to represent method calls and 'responses' to have a return type specific to the method.
+Further, in the general case, methods may need a monadic effect type.
+To represent this in the general case would require dependent types.
+However, it's feasible to develop a simpler type model specialized for object-interfaces, analogous to the monadic effect types described at *Monadic Programming*.
+We'd require static method labels.
+Of course, we could also support dynamic OOP without type safety.

-Aside from types, we may develop some lightweight projections for expression of interface types, classes, object instantiation, and method invocations.
+Assuming types are supported to our satisfaction, we can develop a few projections around classes, constructors, interfaces, and method invocations.

 ## Data Representation